coin-or/HiGHS/README.md

 ## Editing the Docs

-To make changes, please open a pull request to branch `highs-jl`.
+To make changes, please open a pull request to branch `docs-jl`.

 To edit the documentation, simply edit the Markdown files in `docs/src` and the page tree in `src/`.